Office: Kearney Hall | Phone: 585-389-2480 | Fax: 585-389-2486

 Graduate Resident Assistants (GRAs)

 A Graduate Resident Assistant is a graduate student with prior Student Affairs experience.
 GRAs are responsible for assisting in the development of a supportive, functioning environment within the apartments.
-This involves helping to create a climate that is conducive to academic achievement, good scholarship and intellectual stimulation as well as helping students make preparation for the transition from college to the "real" world.
+This involves helping to create a climate that is conducive to academic achievement, good scholarship and engagement as well as helping students make preparation for the transition from college to the "real" world.

 Resident Assistants (RAs)

 A Resident Assistant is an upper class student who has been trained to plan activities and programs, help build hall community, help other students deal with problems and stay within College guidelines, and assist in the growth and development of well-rounded students.
 RAs are social, optimistic, enthusiastic and they are the life blood of the Residential Life Staff.
 They are also involved in most academic and co-curricular areas of the Nazareth community.
 To name a few, our RAs are Dean's List students, play varsity sports, and are active in the Partners for Learning Program.
 Their majors range from Social Work to Economics.
 This is our long-winded way of saying our RAs are friendly, competent and diverse.
 Please take advantage of your RA's efforts to create a positive community.
 If your RA cannot help you deal with an issue or answer a question, he or she will refer you to the appropriate resource person.